Stress and Anger Management

 Diana helps individuals navigate life transitions, crises and daily challenges, such as

-- marital crises and relationship problems,
+- marital crises and relationship problems;

-- moodiness and impaired motivation,
+- impaired motivation;

-- anger control difficulties,
+- anger control issues;

-- anxiety and stress,
+- stress and burnout;

-- procrastination,
+- procrastination;

 - grief and loss.